The Seattle to Alaska cruise totally changed my mind about cruises.

 Arriving to the port city

 This cruise started in Seattle.
 I live here, so I was already in the right area!
 If I didn’t though, my first instinct would be to just arrive very early on the day of the cruise to save on money (hotels can be pricey) and time (it’s hard getting time off, and who wants to waste their vacation days not on the cruise?!).

 But, I heard so many horror stories from people on the boat who had done this in the past and missed previous cruises because there was an unexpected flight delay OR they missed their flight altogether because of traffic and bad timing!!
 Way more expensive than getting a hotel for a day and way more depressing than going to work.

-So I would recommend arriving to your port city a day or two before your cruise so that this won’t happen.
-In Seattle, downtown is a great area to stay before the cruise just because it’s close to all the main sites, including the cruise port, but my favorite area to stay is Capitol Hill because it’s lively, creative, and hip.
-Note that, like I said above, Seattle is expensive though.
-For up to date rates and hotels, head over here.
+So I would highly recommend arriving to your port city a day or two before your cruise so that this won’t happen.
+In Seattle, downtown or around downtown is probably where you want to stay before the cruise, because you’ll be close to all the main sites- including the cruise port.
+PS: I have a post about which hotels and downtown areas are best when you’re in Seattle here.

 Review of our days at sea

 We were on the Norwegian Jewel, which was the classiest, most beautiful ship ever.
 I thought I would go stir-crazy when we were at sea, but like I said earlier, they have a ton of (free!!) activities to keep you busy- shows every night, circus acts, dance parties, board game showdowns, bingo.

 Plus, most of this cruise is along Pacific Northwest mountains, so you don’t feel like you’re in the middle of the ocean.
 This picture also shows a melted glacier.
 Tell me that climate change isn’t real again? #MAGA